aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/files-and-storage/delete-folder/_index.md

 ### Function Description

 The `deleteFolder` API removes a specified folder from Aspose.Cells Cloud storage.
 It can delete the folder alone or, when the `recursive` flag is set to `true`, remove the folder together with all of its contents.

+Developers often need to remove temporary or obsolete folders in cloud storage as part of cleanup or automation workflows.

+**Prerequisites:** A valid Aspose.Cells Cloud authentication token and, if applicable, the name of the storage where the folder resides must be provided.

 ### Request Parameters